 Artisan and Sculptor: Hongjun Pang 庞红俊

-Direction: Purple-clay teapots retain flavor well; one should dedicate each teapot to a specific type of tea (black, oolong or dark tea) so that the flavor doesn’t become corrupted.
+Direction: Zisha teapots retain flavor well; one should dedicate each teapot to a specific type of tea (black, oolong or dark tea) so that the flavor doesn’t become corrupted.
 Never wash clay pots with Soap.

-Purple-clay 紫砂 [zǐ shā] is famous of high in iron and silicon contents, featuring high plasticity, the glossier surface the more useages of brewing tea.
+Purple-clay Zisha 紫砂 [zǐ shā] is famous of high in iron and silicon contents, featuring high plasticity, the glossier surface the more useages of brewing tea.
 Tea sets made from purple-clay is not normally glazed.
 A finished product is primarily purple, thus it is named.
 This pottery can be divided into different colors, such as purple-brown „purple clay“ which is in amaranth or light purple; gray-yellow „green clay“ in gray or gray-blue; vermeil „red clay“ in red-brown.
 Purple-clay tea set has a long history in China.
 Su Shi, the great scholar of the Song Dynasty, had designed a pot with handle, called „Dongpo Pot with Loop Handle“.
 In the Ming Dynasty, making loose tea in a small pot was popular, which led to the development of purple-clay pots.